KRM7/gapp/docs/encodings.md

 ## Solution representation

-How the candidate solutions to a problem are going be encoded in the GA is determined by the gene type.
-The representation of the solutions will always be a vector of the gene type used.
-There is currently no way to change this to use some other data structure instead of a vector, so this should be taken into account when defining new encodings.
+The way the candidate solutions to a problem are going be encoded in the GA is determined by the gene type.
+For the simple encodings, the representation of the solutions will include a single chromosome of the given gene type, which is effectively a vector of genes.
+For mixed encodings, the candidate solutions contain multiple chromosomes, one for each of the component gene types of the mixed gene type.

 ```cpp
 template<typename GeneType>
 using Chromosome = std::vector<GeneType>;
 ```

-The candidates contain some more information in addition to their chromosomes, like their fitness vectors, but these are independent of the gene type.
-They are represented by the `Candidate` class.
+The candidates also contain some more information in addition to their chromosomes, like their fitness vectors and constraint violation vectors, but these are independent of the gene type.
+The candidate solutions themselves are represented by the `Candidate` class.

 A population is then made up of several candidates encoded in this way.